hackle/blogger/src/raw/lens-for-reducer.md

 }
 ```

-This may not seem much difference as `State` is simple - but we are on the right track.
+This may not seem much difference as the structure of `State` is simple - but we are on the right track.

-The repetition in `reducer` is more pronounced now - with every `instanceof` it tries to recover the type of `action` so the `payload` can be accessed by following code.
+Notably, the repetition in `reducer` is more pronounced now - with every `instanceof` it tries to recover the type of `action` so the `payload` can be accessed by following code.
 (Read about [instanceof type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html#instanceof-type-guards))

 Such repetition is something we can abstract over.
 One option is to use something like a **builder pattern** to build up a reducer with one `Action` type at a time.

-Now the idea is in place, we need only add a few helper types to get underway.
+With the idea is in place, we need only add a few helper types to get underway.

 ```typescript
 interface IAction<TPayload> { payload?: TPayload }